-You may have thought that your divorce decree was final and the ordeal was behind you.
-But life does not always work out that way.
-Things happen and sometimes court orders need to be enforced or modified.
+You may have thought that your divorce decree was final, and that the ordeal was behind you — but life does not always work out that way.
+Things happen, and sometimes court orders need to be enforced or modified.
 When that happens, you want the best legal advice and guidance you can get to put things back on track.

 What Are Post-Decree Motions?

-When parties have a dispute over issues after the final order in their case, such as a divorce decree or custody order, they are typically on the road back to court to resolve them.
+When parties have a dispute over issues after the final order in their case, such as a divorce decree or custody order, they typically go back to court to resolve them.
 Post-decree motions are how the issue gets back in front of the judge.
 A party engages in “post-decree litigation” when one files a motion claiming the court’s order is being violated or otherwise needs to be changed.

 Issues Handled by Post-Decree Motions

-These motions are not always filed because one ex-spouse is failing to obey the original order.
+Court orders are not always followed, an ex-spouse may fail to follow the court order and a motion needs to be brought to enforce the order.
 Circumstances in people’s lives change and agreements need to be adjusted.
-It is usually a good idea to modify agreements formally through the court instead of casually.
+It is usually a good idea to modify agreements formally through the court, instead of casually.

 Types of post-decree motions to modify include the following: